ashwani-pandey-99/Job-Portal-with-Recruiter-and-Candidate-Dashboard/README.md

 ### 👨‍💻 Candidate

-* Search and filter jobs بسهولة
+* Search and filter jobs
 * Apply to jobs in one click
 * Track application status
 * Build and manage profile